Chart Color Schemes

 Campsie - South's population is slightly younger than the national pattern

-Campsie-South's median age at 36 years is close to Greater Sydney's average of 37, which is slightly below Australia's median of 38.
+Campsie-South's median age is nearly 36 years, close to Greater Sydney's average of 37 years, which is slightly below Australia's median of 38 years.
 Compared to Greater Sydney, Campsie-South has a higher proportion of residents aged 25-34 (21.1%) but fewer residents aged 5-14 (6.5%).
-This concentration of 25-34 year-olds is significantly above the national average of 14.5%.
-Between the 2021 Census and now, the population aged 65 to 74 has increased from 7.5% to 8.7%, while those aged 75 to 84 have risen from 3.6% to 4.7%.
-Conversely, the proportion of residents aged 5-14 has decreased from 7.8% to 6.5%.
-By 2041, demographic projections suggest significant changes in Campsie-South's age profile.
-The 75-84 age group is expected to grow by 95%, adding 429 residents to reach a total of 881.
-Residents aged 65 and above will drive 76% of population growth, highlighting demographic aging trends.
-Meanwhile, the 0-4 and 5-14 age cohorts are projected to experience population declines.
+This concentration of 25-34-year-olds is significantly higher than the national average of 14.5%.
+Between the 2021 Census and now, the proportion of residents aged 65 to 74 has increased from 7.5% to 8.7%, while those aged 75 to 84 have risen from 3.6% to 4.7%.
+Conversely, the proportion of residents aged 5 to 14 has decreased from 7.8% to 6.5%.
+Demographic projections indicate significant changes in Campsie-South's age profile by 2041.
+The 75-84 age group is projected to grow by 96%, adding 431 residents to reach a total of 881.
+Residents aged 65 and above are expected to drive 76% of population growth, highlighting demographic aging trends.
+Conversely, the 0-4 and 5-14 age groups are projected to experience population declines.